allisonchihak/gitbook-commander-guide/about-commander/customer-communication.md

 From the [`Reservation Module Mailing`](https://github.com/mews-systems/commander-guide/tree/aba4aad5c9d2bc8ec74b2a6c202f25d981c8b45b/reservations/reservation-module/mailing.html) tab, you can resend confirmation e-mails only if the booking has already been confirmed, is currently checked-in, or already checked out.
 From this location, you can also resend to a `Custom e-mail` address if necessary.

-You can create a [`Mail template`](../settings/sales-settings/services/stay-services/mail-templates/) for confirmation e-mails, including a button for online check-in, which you can modify and customize using [`Placeholders`](https://github.com/mews-systems/commander-guide/tree/aba4aad5c9d2bc8ec74b2a6c202f25d981c8b45b/settings/sales-settings/services/stay-settings/mail-templates/placeholders.html).
+You can create a [`Mail template`](https://github.com/MewsSystems/gitbook-guide/tree/97ac8868e38c49e7021fb993fa6b388ff8e06c35/settings/sales-settings/services/stay-services/mail-templates/README.md) for confirmation e-mails, including a button for online check-in, which you can modify and customize using [`Placeholders`](https://github.com/mews-systems/commander-guide/tree/aba4aad5c9d2bc8ec74b2a6c202f25d981c8b45b/settings/sales-settings/services/stay-settings/mail-templates/placeholders.html).

 ## Before start

+Article in progress!
+More information coming soon.

 ## Invitation to online check-in